 What is pancreatitis?

-What routine tests are available to diagnose pancreatitis?
-Are they specific?
+Can routine tests be used to diagnose pancreatitis?

 What is pancreas-specific lipase?
 How is it different from serum lipase?